-Following a £12m refurbishment, The Bowes Museum brings a global name to the Barnard Castle treasure house this autumn with the opening of Damien Hirst: Print Maker.
+Following a £12m refurbishment, The Bowes Museum brought a global name to the Barnard Castle treasure house with the opening of Damien Hirst: Print Maker.

-This world class exhibition, curated by former Turner Prize judge Greville Worthington, will explore this foremost contemporary artist through his renowned print works.
+This world class exhibition, curated by former Turner Prize judge Greville Worthington, explored this foremost contemporary artist through his renowned print works.

-The striking show of more than 50 works, many unseen by the public, has been loaned by several northern collectors and is one not to miss.
-With the support of these private collectors, the Museum has drawn together Hirst’s best quality prints to form the first exhibition to re-establish a contemporary programme at The Bowes Museum.
+The striking show of more than 50 works, many unseen by the public, had been loaned by several northern collectors and was not one to miss.
+With the support of these private collectors, the Museum drew together Hirst’s best quality prints to form the first exhibition to re-establish a contemporary programme at The Bowes Museum.

 In the process of print making Hirst uses a variety of techniques to achieve his aims.
 Since the 1990s he has produced a range of high quality prints, often proving technically difficult and complex, exploring similar themes to those in his paintings and installations.

-The works are ambitious, testing the boundaries of print making as a skill, and this exhibition brings together his most impressive pieces in terms of both scale and technical ability.
+The works are ambitious, testing the boundaries of print making as a skill, and this exhibition brought together his most impressive pieces in terms of both scale and technical ability.

-The exhibition, which opened on Saturday 6 November 2010, incorporates themes of opposites such as life and death, necessity and luxury & black and white; examining the complications and frailties of human existence.
-The Museum’s exhibition gallery will be specially decorated to complement Hirst’s work.
+The exhibition incorporated themes of opposites such as life and death, necessity and luxury & black and white; examining the complications and frailties of human existence.

-The exhibition is accompanied by a catalogue, written by Mr Worthington, which can be purchased from the Museum.
+The exhibition was accompanied by a catalogue, written by Mr Worthington, which can be purchased from the Museum.